dimraven/prototype/README.md

 How does it work
 ----------------
 Let's look at the Lua side for the moment before examining the how it integrates via C++.
 Lets assume that we have a C++ class called "Player".
-But we decided to prototype an AI player class using the Player class as a base class.
+Using that class as a base class we've decided to prototype an new AI player class.

-The player class is also invoking the method "onUpdateTick" via the c++ method.
-It is called 32 times / second.
-How does that look like in Lua using this library?

-Here is an example of Lua:

-    -- Create a player instance and move it to position x,y {10,10}
-    local player = Player()
-    player:moveToPos({10, 10})

-    -- Extend the Player and copy it's exposed methods to a new class AIPlayer = class(Player, function(self)
-        Player.init(self)
-    end)

-    -- Extend a method we know is invoked from C++. function AIPlayer:onUpdateTick()
-        local enemies = self:findEnemiesAroundMe()
-        if enemies then
-            attack(enemies)
-        end
-    end

-    function AIPlayer:attack(target)
-        self:moveTo(target:getPosition())
-    end

-    local aiPlayer = AIPlayer()
-    aiPlayer:attack(player)

-Here is an example of C++:
+The Player class looks like this on the C++ side:

     class Player : public ScriptObject
     {